About the Study

 Why is this study important?

-Few studies have focused on reducing the amount of time patients suffer following surgery.
 Being part of this project will help you learn more about your own health, and risks to your recovery.
 You will also help physicians develop better ways to treat future patients experiencing the same problems you are experiencing now.
-This study may help us learn how to speed the recovery of patients following surgery, reduce dependence on pain medications, and even prevent chronic pain following surgery.
+This study may help us learn how to speed the recovery of patients following surgery, optimize pain management, and even prevent chronic pain following surgery.

 How will I benefit?